Kevin Cogan: 1983–1993

-For 1993 Cogan would drive for Galles-Kraco Racing in the No. 11 Conseco Lola T9300-Ilmor-Chevrolet Indy V8 265A in a part-time schedule.
+For 1993, Cogan would drive for Galles-Kraco Racing in the No. 11 Conseco Lola T9300-Ilmor-Chevrolet Indy V8 265A in a part-time schedule.
 At Cogan's debut for the year, the Indianapolis 500 Cogan was on the bubble on Bump Day and was nearly bumped by Bobby Rahal.
 Rahal was not successful and Cogan started in 14th place and would lead for four laps during pit stops, eventually finishing in 14th place.
 Cogan would drive in three more races for Galles-Kraco, getting a best finish of 13th at the Budweiser Grand Prix of Cleveland at Burke Lakefront Airport.
 Cogan would again score no points towards the championship.

-Cogan would retire from racing at the end of 1993 with 6th place in 1982 and 1986 being his best finish in the CART standings and his win at Phoenix in 1986 being his only win.
+Cogan would retire from racing at the end of 1993 with sixth place in 1982 and 1986 being his best finish in the CART standings and his win at Phoenix in 1986 being his only win.

 Personal life

 Since leaving IndyCar, Cogan has distanced himself from racing (which includes not watching the races), stating that any interest in the sport died with Scott Brayton in 1996.
-Instead, he concentrated on a real estate business in Los Angeles in the Palos Verdes estates.
+Instead, he concentrated on a real estate business in Los Angeles in Palos Verdes Estates.
 Cogan declined invitations to be interviewed for the centennial era of the Indianapolis Motor Speedway in 2009 in which many IndyCar legends and IndyCar drivers were interviewed by ESPN.
 Cogan also refused invitations to participate in Indianapolis 500 festivities during the 100th anniversary of the race in 2011.
 He granted a rare interview in 2015 about his life, noting that he has lingering pain from the crashes he suffered in racing (foot, shoulder, and forearm), which include shaky balance.

 In 1988, ESPN reporter Jack Arute reported that Cogan was married, to Tracy, and had a son.
 The couple has since been divorced since 2004.
 In the 2015 interview with Curt Cavin, it was revealed that Cogan has two more children, a daughter and a son, since his retirement.